minhivan/test-threejs/README.md

 # threejs_test
-# RUN index.html to see source
+# run index.html to see magic